yuran1811/boilerplates/README.md

 ### These are available boilerplates:

-- Vite - React - Typescript - TailwindCSS
+- Frontend Boilerplate: Vite - React - Typescript - TailwindCSS
-- Vite - Typescript - Canvas
+- Canvas Boilerplate: Vite - Typescript

 ### Please checkout the branches and choose your own boilerplate